Tyovaish/TigerZone/README.md

 4. Copy and Paste Files From Clients to Source Folder In The New Project
 5. Build the Solution in Windows Visual Studio
 6. Run Program by Starting Without Debuging

+All component files can be compiled in g++ standard c++14 with stated heading files